Group Data by Dimension

 2. Optional: Press the ‘Edit’ button next to the ‘Size’ field.
 This opens the size panel.
 Use the slider to set the desired size range.

-3. Press the ‘Apply’ button submit to apply the size setting.
+3. Press the ‘Apply’ button Apply to apply the size setting.

 Group by Text